Cassette Memories (2004 - on going)

 CM at Scheidgen Architektur Pavillion, Cologne, Germany

-2004 CM in Brussels in Argos Festival, Brussels, Belgium
+2004 CM in Brussels, Argos Festival, Brussels, Belgium

 CM at Cour Carrée, Louvre Museum, Paris, 2011 Photos by Sandrine Marc